astampoulis/makam-paper-funpearl/makamcode/04-ml-subset.md

       (wfprogram program')))).
 ```

 STUDENT.
 This is a tricky piece of code.
 Let me stare at it for a while. (...)
-What is this predicate, `constructor_polytypes`?
+What is this new `constructor_polytypes` predicate?

 ADVISOR.
 I'm using that in order to re-abstract over the type variables....
 See, in the
 constructor declaration, we've introduced a number of type variables.
 We need to abstract